Three Months of Blessings!

 The Guy Who Maintains The Tower

-John Hettish (left photo) not only maintains the WGNS’ tower, he also played a vital part in the construction of the new self-supporting structure.
+John Hettish (right photo) not only maintains the WGNS’ tower, he also played a vital part in the construction of the new self-supporting structure.

 John and his staff at Middle Tennessee Two-Way look for ways to help others.
 He too is a Good Neighbor!